szabgab/perlmaven.com/sites/en/pages/multi-dimensional-arrays-in-perl.md

 Technically speaking there are no multi-dimensional arrays in Perl, but you can use arrays in Perl to act as if they had more than one dimension.

-In Perl each element of an array can be a <b>reference</b> to another array, but syntactically they would look like a two-dimensional array.
+In Perl each element of an array can be a **reference** to another array, but syntactically they would look like a two-dimensional array.